usethesource/usethesource.github.io/_posts/2015-10-30-optimizing-hash-tries.md

 layout: post
 ---

 Hash-tries are the data-structure under Rascal's sets, maps and relations.
 These papers explain how they work and how we make them lean and fast on the JVM.
-(Others)[https://blog.acolyer.org/2015/11/27/hamt/] have blogged about these results as well.
+[Others](https://blog.acolyer.org/2015/11/27/hamt/) have blogged about these results as well.
+The code can be found in the [Capsule project](http://www.usethesource.io/projects/capsule).

 ```
 @inproceedings{oopsla2015,